MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 > [!NOTE]
 > You can still provide your own Azure account if you prefer to not use encryption.

 No one has direct access to the storage accounts or the containers.
 The SharePoint service has access to the storage accounts; and while a select number of engineers can run maintenance commands against them, they also don't have direct access to the accounts.
-Datacenter technicians are not prepped with knowledge of how data is laid out on disk, and do not have ready access to equipment to mount disks.
+Datacenter technicians aren't prepped with knowledge of how data is laid out on disk, and don't have ready access to equipment to mount disks.
 All drives are physically destroyed before leaving the datacenter.
 Physical security is also in place across all of our datacenters.

 Each container is dedicated to the customer who it was provided to and not reused.
-The data is stored in the Azure blob anywhere from 30 to 90 days after which it is deleted.
+The data is stored in the Azure blob anywhere from 30 to 90 days after which it's deleted.

-When the data is deleted, the files are de-linked and later soft deleted from disk.
+When the data is deleted, the files are delinked and later soft deleted from disk.
 A file in an account and on-disk are may be shared across many servers.
 The same process is used for replicas, including backup copies (geo-replicated data if it applies).

 > [!NOTE]
 > Due to data churn, it is likely that all or parts of the file will be overwritten at some point following soft delete.

 ## Key to the container

-The default key is generated programmatically, and is only valid for 3 days.
+The default key is generated programmatically, and is only valid for three days.
 This key is the only way to gain access to the container.
-It is generated randomly and not reused.
+It's generated randomly and not reused.
 The container itself lives longer than the key, as the container is purged using SharePoint standard methods between 30-90 days from creation.
 SharePoint never stores the key, though potentially they could find the container.
 The container is housed in a shared Microsoft storage, technically outside the tenant (but within the region), and is protected using the API key.

 Only those who have the key have access.
-Other users in the subscription or the tenant do not have access.
+Other users in the subscription or the tenant don't have access.

 If your key is lost or obtained by someone else, there are two defenses in place that protect you.
 First, the container has only read/write operations.
 The container has no list, which means you would need to know the details of the files stored in the container in order to read or write to them.
 Secondly, the files are encrypted at rest with AES 256 in CBC mode.